guipsamora/pandas_exercises/README.md

 # Pandas Exercises

-Fed up with a ton of tutorials but no easy way to find exercises I decided to create a repo just with exercises.
+Fed up with a ton of tutorials but no easy way to find exercises I decided to create a repo just with exercises to practice pandas.
+Don't get me wrong, tutorials are great resources, but to learn is to do.
+And copying tutorials won't make you really.

 For each learning section there will be three different levels:
 1. Basic